Script Handbook for Interactive Scientific Website Building: Colors

 \addemptypage \end{appendix}

+The author would like to thank James Yi-Yu Liu for useful discussion about the basic idea of including user--defined functions into the source code.

+The author would also like to thank the friendly hospitality of the Institut f\"ur Physik, Humboldt-Universit\"at zu Berlin, the College of Physics Science and Technology, Xinjiang University, the Graduate School of Science and Engineering for Research, University of Toyama, the Department of Astronomy and the Institute of Theoretical Physics and Astrophysics, Xiamen University, the Institute of Modern Physics, Chinese Academy of Sciences and the Center for High Energy Physics, Peking University, where part of this work was completed.

-The author would like to thank the friendly hospitality of the Institut f\"ur Physik, Humboldt-Universit\"at zu Berlin where part of this work was completed.
-This work was partially supported by the National Science Council of R.O.C.~ under contract no.~NSC-98-2811-M-006-044, by the National Center of Theoretical Sciences, R.O.C. as well as by the Department of Physics, National Cheng Kung University, Taiwan. \addemptypage
+This work was partially supported by the National Science Council of R.O.C.~ under contracts no.~NSC-98-2811-M-006-044 and no.~NSC-99-2811-M-006-031 as well as by the National Center of Theoretical Sciences, R.O.C. and the Department of Physics, National Cheng Kung University, Taiwan. \addemptypage